NLnetLabs/unbound/doc/unbound.conf.rst

     Set action for particular tag for given access control element.
     If you have multiple tag values, the tag used to lookup the action is the first tag match between
-    :ref:`access-control-tag:<unbound.conf.access-control-tag>` and
+    :ref:`access-control-tag<unbound.conf.access-control-tag>` and
-    :ref:`local-zone-tag:<unbound.conf.local-zone-tag>` where "first" comes
+    :ref:`local-zone-tag<unbound.conf.local-zone-tag>` where "first" comes
-    from the order of the :ref:`define-tag:<unbound.conf.define-tag>` values.
+    from the order of the :ref:`define-tag<unbound.conf.define-tag>` values.

 .. _unbound.conf.access-control-tag-data: